mlcommons/modelbench/docs/plugins.md

 Now any runs of NewHELM will automatically discover every plugin you wrote in `mycoolplugins`.
 Furthermore, other plugin writers can import your plugins just like they were written in core NewHELM.
 To make this magic work:

-1. In your package, recreate the `newhelm/plugins/<namespace>` directory structure.
+1. In your package, recreate the `newhelm/<namespace>` directory structure.
 1. Do **NOT** create any `__init__.py` files in those directories.
 The absence of those files tells python these are namespaces.
-1. Add your files in the desired directory (e.g. `newhelm/plugins/tests/super_cool_test.py`)
+1. Add your files in the desired directory (e.g. `newhelm/tests/super_cool_test.py`)
 1. You can now distribute your package however you want.

+For an example of how this works, see the [demo_plugin](https://github.com/mlcommons/newhelm/tree/main/demo_plugin) directory.